Larry Heard: Early life

-Born on the South Side of Atlanta, Heard grew up hearing jazz and Motown at home, and could play several instruments from a young age.
+Born on the South Side of Chicago, Heard grew up hearing jazz and Motown at home, and could play several instruments from a young age.
 Before beginning his solo musical career in 1983, he was the drummer, at the age of 17, in the band Infinity (a jazz fusion cover group that included Adonis).
 He is sometimes cited as having been a member of the Manhattan Transfer, but Heard has denied this, saying, "[I] filled in for somebody on one show."
 He also worked for the US government as a benefit authorizer, which enabled him to buy his first pieces of studio equipment.

 Musical career

-Heard began producing music in 1984 after purchasing a synthesizer and drum machine; after a few days with the gear, he had recorded three tracks that would later be regarded as landmarks of house music: "Can You Feel It", "Mystery of Love", and "Washing Machine."
+As a drummer with live bands, Heard's creativity was suppressed by the nature of his role.
+According to Heard, “I guess it wasn’t customary for the drummer to have musical ideas…I ended up having to buy my own synthesizer and a drum machine”.
+Within days of purchasing a Roland synthesizer and TR-909 drum machine in 1984, Heard had recorded three tracks that would become milestones in the deep house genre: "Can You Feel It", "Mystery of Love", and "Washing Machine."
 Despite initially not having a connection to Chicago's club scene, he eventually met singer and DJ Robert Owens at a party and the two formed the group Fingers Inc. along with Ron Wilson.
 The group would release the LP Another Side in 1988.
 Around this time, Heard also began releasing solo singles as Mr. Fingers on Trax Records and DJ International.
 At the end of the decade, Trax released Ammnesia (1989), which compiled Heard's early tracks; it was released without Heard's permission.
 Heard reissued the album in 2022 on his own Alleviated label, marking its first authorized release.
 In 1989, Heard contributed to the debut album by producer Lil' Louis.

 In the early 1990s, he recorded with Harry Dennis as the It before setting out on his own, signing with MCA Records as a solo act in 1991 and releasing his first official Mr. Fingers album Introduction in 1992 to international success.
 After the label interfered with his Mr. Fingers follow-up, he released the less dance-oriented album Sceneries Not Songs, Vol. 1 in 1995 under his given name.
 He continued to record intermittently in the following years, and released the Mr. Fingers album Cerebral Hemispheres in 2018.
 Much of Heard's music has been released and re-released under different names, including Loosefingers, Fingers, House Factors, and Trio Zero.

-In 2003, a man known as Larry "The Count" Heard was used as the model for one of the citizen characters in Half-Life 2.
-It is currently unclear if this is the same Larry Heard, but it is unlikely due to geographic constraints (Heard never lived in Seattle), and as "The Count" is not listed as an alias on his more exhaustive Discogs.com page.